 First campus building: Old College at Harvard University.
 Completed in 1644 and used for 35 years; abandoned because of its poor design.
 Oldest academic structure: Sir Christopher Wren Building, College of William and Mary.
-Built in 1695 and rayaged by fire in 1705, 1859, and 1862.
+Built in 1695 and ravaged by fire in 1705, 1859, and 1862.

 Largest university by acreage: The Ohio State University with 15,246 acres as of September 2003.
+Largest university library: Widner Library, Harvard with 3.5 million books.

-Largest university library: Widner Library, Harvard with 3.5 million in 1914, it is 307 feet high with 61 bells, the lightest weighing 19 pounds and the heaviest 10,500 pounds.
-Largest campus stadium: Michigan Stadium, University of Michigan with a capacity of 107.501.
+Tallest college building: Cathedral of Learning, University of Pittsburgh.
+Built in 1937, it is 535 feet high with 42 stories and 2,529 windows.
+Tallest bell tower: Sather Tower, University of California at Berkeley.
+Built in 1914, it is 307 feet high with 61 bells, the lightest weighing 19 pounds and the heaviest 10,500 pounds.
+Largest campus stadium: Michigan Stadium, University of Michigan with a capacity of 107,501.